 Turkey does not have specific rules or guidance on payment for order flow.
-Under Turkish law, investment firms are fiduciaries of their customers and are required to disclose conflicts of interest and act fairly and honestly in protecting customer interests and market integrity.
-To that end, investment firms are required to implement the measures necessary to prevent conflicts of interest with their customers, shareholders and staff, and to address inter-customer conflicts.
+Under Turkish law, investment firms are fiduciaries of their customers and are required to: disclose conflicts of interest, and act fairly and honestly in protecting customer interests and market integrity.
+To that end, investment firms are required to implement the measures necessary to prevent conflicts of interest with its customers, shareholders, and staff, and to address inter-customer conflicts.
 Investments firms are under obligation to implement a conflict-of-interest policy.
-This policy contains examples of possible conflict-of-interest scenarios, the measures to be taken and procedures regarding the handling conflict-of-interest cases.
+This policy contains examples of possible conflict-of-interest scenarios, the measures to be taken and procedures regarding handling conflict-ofinterest cases.